AliBaheri/alibaheri.github.io/_pages/software.md

 ### More from the Safe AI Lab

 NeuralOT.jl is one of several open-source releases from our group.
-Others accompany individual papers — implementations of multi-fidelity Bayesian optimization for falsification, risk-averse temporal-difference learning, and concurrent learning of control policies under unknown constraints, among others.
-All of it lives on the [Safe AI Lab GitHub organization](https://github.com/SAILRIT){:target="_blank"}.
+Others accompany individual papers.
+All of it lives on the
+[Safe AI Lab GitHub organization](https://github.com/SAILRIT){:target="_blank"}.
 </div>